meta-introspector/aichat/README.md

 - [FAQ](https://github.com/sigoden/aichat/wiki/FAQ)

 ## Developer Documentation

+The project's architecture emphasizes modularity and clear separation of concerns, particularly evident in the `src/auth/oauth_split` directory.
+This granular breakdown of the OAuth flow into smaller, single-responsibility modules enhances readability, maintainability, and extensibility.

 Internal macros and their documentation, such as `config_get_fn!`, can be found directly in the source code, for example, in `src/client/macros.rs`.